ietf-teep/architecture/draft-ietf-teep-architecture.md

     function.
 A RoT should be secure by design, small, and protected by hardware against modification or interference.
-Examples of RoTs include software/firmware measurement and verification using a trust anchor (RoT for Verification), provide signed assertions using a protected attestation key (RoT for Reporting), or protect the storage and/or use of cryptographic keys (RoT for Storage).
+Examples of RoTs include software/firmware measurement and verification using a Trust Anchor (RoT for Verification), provide signed assertions using a protected attestation key (RoT for Reporting), or protect the storage and/or use of cryptographic keys (RoT for Storage).
 Other RoTs are possible, including RoT for Integrity, and RoT for Measurement.
     Reference: NIST SP800-164 (Draft).

-  - Trusted Firmware (TFW): A firmware in a device that can be verified with a trust anchor by RoT for Verification.
+  - Trusted Firmware (TFW): A firmware in a device that is signed by a Trust Anchor, and which can be verified locally by the device using an RoT for Verification before the firmware is executed.

   - Bootloader key: This symmetric key is protected by
     electronic fuse (eFUSE) technology.
 In this context it is used to decrypt a